-- (3) The ISO must, at approximately 85 minutes prior to a settlement interval, post on the AESO website: - (a) the total in MW of all energy import offers and export bids received for each transfer path and the combinations of transfer paths referenced under subsection 2, at 2 hours prior to the start of the settlement interval in accordance with subsection 5(1); - (b) the limits referenced under subsection 2; and - (c) all allocations made under this subsection 10. - (4) The ISO must, if after85 minutes prior to a settlement interval any of the limits referenced in subsection 2 have decreased, curtail interchange transactions in accordance with the procedures and sequence set out in subsection 11.
+(3) AtThe ISO must, at approximately eighty-five (85) minutes prior to a settlement interval, the ISO must post on the AESO website:

+- the total in MW of all energy import offers and export bids received for each transfer path and the combinations of transfer paths referenced under subsection 2, at two (2) hours prior to the start of the settlement interval in accordance with subsection 5(1); - (b) the limits referenced under subsection 2; and - (c) all allocations made under this subsection 10.

+(4) If, after eighty-five (85)The ISO must, if after85 minutes prior to a settlement interval, any of the limits referenced in subsection 2 have decreased, then the ISO must curtail interchange transactions in accordance with the procedures and sequence set out in subsection 11.